Casa Blog - Bitcoin Security Made Easy

 An annoyance with the Keystone Pro 3 is that it’s quite difficult to pop the microSD card out — I had to use tweezers.
 Also, I have 3 versions of Keystone hardware on hand and it’s odd that they only support multisig wallets with the bitcoin-only version.
 And even then it’s rather difficult to get a multisig testnet wallet working.
 I was able to successfully export the extended public keys into Sparrow from Cobo Vault Pro and Keystone Pro, but ONLY via microSD export of a json file and NOT via QR code.
 Unfortunately, the Keystone Pro 3 doesn't seem to have the same "export all public keys to file" option that the older devices have that worked for me.
 And it will only export the single signature P2WPKH public key for testnet.
 I created a multisig wallet using that key, but then Keystone Pro 3 wouldn’t import the wallet descriptor.
 The folks at Keystone tell me that multisig testnet support is still in the works.
 As such, the Keystone Pro 3 was the only device I wasn’t able to test; I’ll update this article once firmware with multisig testnet support is released.

 After spending several days repeating these exercises I came to really dislike hardware devices that don't show progress indicators for loading and signing.
-As such, Ledger is anxiety-inducing because you have no idea if anything is actually happening — the "processing" screen doesn't even animate, which is particularly frustrating when signing a transaction that takes tens of minutes.
+As such, older Ledger devices are anxiety-inducing because you have no idea if anything is actually happening — the "processing" screen doesn't even animate, which is particularly frustrating when signing a transaction that takes tens of minutes.

 Ledger’s performance slowdown